SofiaNords/celiacs-choice/README.md

 ![responsive](docs/images/responsive.png)

-The application is developed using the Django Rest framework for the back end and React for the front end.
+The application is developed using the Django Rest framework for the Back end and React for the Front end.

-This is the front end part of the project, the back end part can be found [here.](https://github.com/SofiaNords/celiacs-api)
+This is the Front end part of the project, the Back end part can be found [here.](https://github.com/SofiaNords/celiacs-api)

 ## Table of Content